-Ceramic is the first font shaped to each user’s unique visual impairments.
-One billion people worldwide experience some form of low vision, categorized as sight between 20/40 and 20/200.
-The master typeface varies four typographic strategies plus weight to address a range of experiences of low vision.
+Ceramic shapes to each user’s low vision requirements.
+The master typeface adjusts four typographic strategies plus weight to address a range of experiences of low vision.
 A website tailors it to each user and a browser extension sets the internet in the user's unique font files.
+It's varied type for varied vision.
+Unfinished, in progress.

 Low vision varies widely in cause and degree but often shares similar expressions: a variety of blurs in the visual field.
 A number of typographic strategies have been used to aid low vision in several typefaces.
 All have been static, unchangeable.